Hostile Takeover

 What.”

+J tsked.
 “We’re getting off-topic.
 You wanted a mission primer, right?
 Now that we’ve covered the ends, let’s move on to means.
 I’ve put some thought into what it truly takes to excel as a disassembly drone, and I believe I’ve distilled it down to three core principles — the three Cs, if you will.”

 The other drone seemed to tense, exhaling exhaust, but said nothing.

 “One: Cunning.
-A disassembly drone must compute quickly, adapting to anything worker drones attempt, willing to seize any advantage.
+A disassembly drone must compute quickly, adapting to anything worker drones attempt, be willing to seize any advantage.
 Two: Creativity.
 A disassembly drone, unlike the barely sentient toasters of this world, is capable of complex plans, detailed problem-solving, and strategic tactics.
 With proper planning, no worker drone can withstand us.”

 “Uh, I feel like the second one has a lot of overlap with the first one.
-Kind of the same thing?”
+Kind of the exact same thing?”

 “Yeah, I can tell.”